marciobooi/eurostat-chatbot-V2/README.md

 - **Accessibility**: ARIA labels and keyboard navigation
 - **Performance**: Optimized rendering and animations
 - **i18n**: Full translation support for all chart elements

+NLP Processing Pipeline:

+The system first processes raw text through nlpHandlers.js Entity extraction is performed using entityExtractor.js, which identifies both standard entities (like dates, organizations) and custom domain-specific entities (energy types)
+Intent classification occurs in intentClassifier.js using pattern matching against predefined intent patterns Sentiment analysis is performed by sentimentAnalyzer.js using a combination of sentiment libraries Context management in contextManager.js tracks conversation history and analyzes context Intent Classification:

+The system uses pattern matching for intent recognition It has a special direct topic matcher for short queries about energy types Intents are ranked by confidence scores and priority calculations Context from previous interactions influences intent classification Context Management:

+Maintains conversation history for each user
+Tracks entities, intents, and sentiment across the conversation Identifies follow-up questions based on time proximity, shared entities, and related intents Builds topic chains to understand how the conversation evolves Tracks sentiment trends throughout the conversation Sentiment Analysis:

+Uses multiple sentiment libraries including sentiment.js and multilang-sentiment Performs fuzzy pattern matching for sentiment words Caches results for performance optimization
+Classifies sentiment as positive, negative, or neutral based on configurable thresholds This sophisticated NLP pipeline allows the chatbot to:

+Understand user intents related to energy data
+Track conversation context for coherent multi-turn interactions Extract relevant entities for data retrieval
+Gauge user sentiment to adjust responses accordingly